 Light / Dark Options

 This particular trend involves giving the user the ability to view your site in either dark or light mode depending on their preference.
-Having initially come from the back of Android & Apples’s UI options there’s a good reason for this trend to really take off in 2022.
+Having initially come from the back of Android & Apple’s UI options there’s a good reason for this trend to really take off in 2022.
 It has been proven that dark-mode reduces eye strain and conserves battery power on Mobile, Tablets & Laptops so it’s got that going for it too.

 If it’s added just because it’s a trend, then I’m not sure what value it really adds?
 Personally, I have Dark-mode set to my iPhone because I prefer the aesthetic but nothing more.